Guirim

-Guirim is a census town in North Goa district in the Indian state of Goa.
+Guirim is a census town in North Goa in the Indian state of Goa.
 For administrative purposes, however, it is considered to be a village, and has a village panchayat, which is the local administration of a village in parts of India.
-Guirim is located on the outskirts of the North Goa main commercial town of Mapusa (also spelt as Mapsa or Mapuca).
-It is the last village along the Panjim-Mapuca highway that one encounters prior to reaching Mapuca.
+Guirim is located on the outskirts of the North Goa main commercial city of Mapusa (also spelt as Mapsa or Mapuca).
+It is the last village along the Panjim-Mapusa highway that one encounters prior to reaching Mapusa.

 Area and population

 Guirim has an area of 4.03 square kilometres, and a total of 1,178 households.
 Its population totals 5.036 (according to the 2011 official Census) which comprises 2,502 males and 2,534 females.
 Its under-six population in 2011 was a total of 493 children, comprising 258 boys and 235 girls.

 About the village

 The village is also known as Girvoddea in the local Konkani language.
 Gurim has been home to the prominent St. Anthony's High School, run by the Goa Capuchin Friars and is located on a hillock that overlooks the agrarian village whose geography is dominated by paddy fields.

-The village cemetery has, prominently written on its entrance, the text in Konkani which is meant to be a reminder of our own limited nature, Aiz Mhaka, Falea Tuka, which means, "Today's it's my turn.
-Tomorrow your's."
+The village cemetery has, prominently written on its entrance, the text in Konkani which is meant to be a reminder of our own limited nature, Aiz Mhaka, Falea Tuka, which means, "Today it's my turn.
+Tomorrow yours."